zeno-ml/zeno-build/tasks/concepts.md

 Zeno Build (and [Zeno](https://zenoml.com)) defines the following for each example:

-- `data`: This is the data for a particular instance.
-It usually includes the input to the machine learning model.
+- `data`: This is the raw data for a particular instance.
+It is usually the input to the machine learning model.
 - `label`: This is the label for a particular instance.
-It usually includes the ground truth that we'd like the output to match.
+It is typically the ground truth that we'd like the output to match.
 - `output`: This is the output/prediction of a machine learning model that we'd like to evaluate and analyze.

 ## Search Spaces and Constants

-When testing out models, you may want to both *search different parameters*, and *keep some parameters constant*.
+When testing out models, you may want to both _search different parameters_, and _keep some parameters constant_.
 Zeno Build handles this by defining two variables `space` and `constant` in the `config.py` file.
 Some examples from the [chatbots](chatbot/) example are shown below: